SaitoTsutomu/jcal/README.rst

-`jcal` is a package for Japanese holiday. https://www8.cao.go.jp/chosei/shukujitsu/gaiyou.html
+`jcal` is a package for Japanese holiday at 2019-2021. https://www8.cao.go.jp/chosei/shukujitsu/gaiyou.html
 ::